AymanLyesri/AymanLyesri/README.md

-Hi My name is ayman, your pretty determined on finding my profile...
+Hi My name is ayman.
+Your pretty determined on finding my profile.. :)
 Well Am just a student who means BUSINESS...Am curently becoming an Software Engineer, So wish me luck.